America's Health Rankings, United Health Foundation Logo

 The prevalence and risk of severe cognitive impairment are higher among:

 Changes in the brain often occur before symptoms of cognitive difficulty appear, suggesting that it may be possible to delay the onset of symptoms.
-A 2021 review of the evidence emphasized the importance of early screening and interventions to improve cognitive function among older adults, including:
+Many factors contribute to cognitive health, such as genetic, environmental and lifestyle factors.
+While older adults cannot control all of these factors, there are ways to reduce risk, including the following:

-Racial disparities in cognitive decline may be addressed by interventions to improve educational and occupational opportunities early in life.
-The Centers for Disease Control and Prevention’s Healthy Brain Initiative has a guide to preventing and addressing cognitive impairment for state and local public health agencies.
-A free educational communications toolkit on brain health and aging is available through the Administration for Community Living.
+The Centers for Disease Control and Prevention’s Healthy Brain Initiative has a guide for state and local public health agencies to prevent and address cognitive impairments.
+A free educational communications toolkit on brain health and aging is also available through the Administration for Community Living.

 Healthy People 2030 has several objectives related to cognitive difficulty, including: